CatMost/slate/source/index.html.md

 --- --> What does this do?
 --- --> How do I do this? (provide code example please)
 --- --> When do I use this?

+see more info here: [github catalog](https://github.com/liquidlabs-co/gig-catalog) (if you do not have access please slack @sam to request access)

 ## init
 init -- used to initialize a project e.g. gig init marketplace would initialize a marketplace template.